nxskok/pasias/docs/02-reading-in.md

 (c) Comment briefly on the shape of the histogram.
 Is it approximately symmetric, skewed to the left, skewed to the right or something else?
-(By ``comment briefly'' I mean "say in a few words why you gave the answer you did.")
+(By "comment  briefly" I mean "say in a few words why you gave the answer you did.")

 Solution